 ABOVE: NO ITS NOT DURBAN’S NEWEST AIRPORT BUT RATHER THE SHAPE OF THINGS TO COME AT RIVERSIDE SPORTS

-The Membership fee for 2014 remains the lowest in South Africa at R300.00 (incl.)
-[R280.00 in 2013] and we are pleased as a Main Club that we can continue to offer such amazing value for money especially bearing in mind the fact that we have such impressive facilities to offer to our sportsmen and women and while on the subject of women it is also pleasing to report that at least 40% of our membership is now female thus completely repositioning the club away from the old traditional and failing club template, to the community based modern model and so re impressing our philosophy of developing a sporting property that caters not only for the family but also for a more equitable ‘gender’ membership base.
+The Membership fee for 2015 remains the lowest in South Africa at R330.00 (incl.)
+[R289.00 Excl] and we are pleased that we can continue to offer such amazing value for money especially bearing in mind the fact that we have such impressive facilities to offer to our sportsmen and women.
+While on the subject of women it is also pleasing to report that we continue to record a 40% female membership base thus completely repositioning the club away from the old traditional and failing club template, to the community based modern model and so re impressing our philosophy of developing a sporting property that caters not only for the family but also for a more equitable ‘gender’ membership base.